Onehand-Coding/CLI-weather/README.md

 * **5-Day Forecasts:** Plan ahead with a 5-day weather outlook.
 * **Specific Day Forecast:** Get detailed weather for a particular day within the 5-day range.
 * **Activity-Based Recommendations:** Discover the best days for your favorite activities based on customizable weather criteria (e.g., temperature, rain, wind, time of day).
+* **Typhoon Tracking & Alerts:** View active weather alerts, including typhoon warnings, for your chosen location and save them to a file.
 * **Location Management:**
     * Save and manage a list of your favorite locations.
     * Add new locations by name or coordinates.